andrewhnberry/andrewhnberry.github.io/_posts/2020-05-11-top-5-tips-to-speed-up-your-modeling-process.markdown

 Do note that opting to sample with replacement takes a bit longer. **I usually like to go with option 2**, and specify a fraction instead of a number of rows.

 ### Tip 2: Turn on n_jobs if you're using sklearn.
 I don't know about you, but I normally do most of my modeling with the Sklearn package.
 I prefer it, I'm familiar with it, and it's great.
 It does have a feature that I believe is overlooked sometimes, I remember when I was a data science teacher assistant I used to tell my students to keep this feature on in order to  speed up their processing times.
-It usually enabled when calling the model.

 You can specify n_jobs to a specific number like 2, which will then tell your model to use two cores.
 It you specify n_jobs to -1, it will tell your system to use all available cores.
 Thus, if your computer has 8 cores, it will use all 8 cores.
 Which will tremendously speed up computing with parallel computing.
 Often overlooked, and should be turned on.